 We utilize a direct sales force to market and license our Adobe Experience Cloud solutions, as well as an extensive ecosystem of partners, including marketing agencies, systems integrators and independent software vendors that help license and deploy our solutions to their customers.
 We have made significant investments to broaden the scale and size of all of these routes to market, and our recent financial results reflect the success of these investments.
-We achieved record Adobe Experience Cloud revenue of \$586.0 million in the second quarter of fiscal 2018, representing 18% year-over-year growth.
-Driving the increase in Adobe Experience Cloud revenue which grew to \$469.4 million in the second quarter of fiscal 2017, representing 24% year-over-year growth.

-In June 2018, we completed our acquisition of Magento Commerce ("Magento") and we will begin to integrate Magento into our Digital Experience business in the third quarter of fiscal 2018.
+We achieved record Adobe Experience Cloud revenue of \$614.0 million in the third quarter of fiscal 2018, representing 21% year-over-year growth.
+Driving the increase in Adobe Experience Cloud revenue was the increase in subscription revenue across our offerings which grew to \$494.6 million in the third quarter of fiscal 2018 from \$395.2 million in the third quarter of fiscal 2017, representing 25% year-over-year growth.
+Also contributing to the increase in Digital Experience subscription revenue, to a lesser extent, was revenue associated with Magento's commerce platform offerings.
 We expect that the addition of Magento and continued demand across our portfolio of Adobe Experience Cloud solutions will drive revenue growth in future years.